Action of 26 April 1797: Aftermath

 Martin ordered Ninfa to be secured by his men and Santa Elena to be towed off the rocks with the intention of salvaging the vessel.
 The tow succeeded in freeing the wrecked ship, but she sank soon afterwards in the deeper water of Conil Bay.
-All of the treasure which the Spanish frigates had carried was subsequently safely transported into Cadiz by the fishing boat whose secret cargo was not suspected by the British blockade forces.
+All of the treasure which the Spanish frigates had carried was subsequently safely transported into Cádiz by the fishing boat whose secret cargo was not suspected by the British blockade forces.
 Spanish losses in the engagement amounted to 18 killed and 30 wounded, the British losing one man killed and one wounded on Irresistible.
 Ninfa was subsequently purchased by the Royal Navy and commissioned as the 36-gun frigate HMS Hamadryad.
 In his dispatch to the Admiralty regarding the action, Earl St. Vincent noted that the action was "one of the most notable that had ever come under my observation".
-The blockade of Cadiz remained in force with varying degrees of intensity for the remainder of the year, with the British fleet retiring to the Tagus during the winter.
+The blockade of Cádiz remained in force with varying degrees of intensity for the remainder of the year, with the British fleet retiring to the Tagus during the winter.